venam/adsuck-hosts-experimentation/README.md

 (Time To Live).
 The cache will be purged when adsuck receives a HUP or USR1 signal.
 See the SIGNALS section for more details.

 Adsuck is written in C, is lightweight, and extremely fast (faster than the hosts file and faster than a web proxy).
+NOTE: Adsuck doesn't cache the response longer than the TTL.
+If you want to have something that keeps cache internet addresses you should take a look at dnsmask.

 ####Setting adsuck
 * create a chroot directory for adsuck with 755 permissions and owner root (e.g. /var/adsuck)